 Sculpture I is a creative approach to sculptural techniques and form exploration using a variety of media.
 Students will develop their knowledge of sculptural forms, their technical skills in various media/materials and increase their conceptual skills.
-Four laboratory hours a week.
+Four laboratory hours a week will be done by arrangement with the instructor.
 Credit: Three semester hours.